AdrSkapars/uom_policy_dataset/Compliance & Risk Health and Safety Policy Oct 2016.md

 - integrating the assessment of health & safety training needs into the process of personal development review;
 - maintaining the workplaces under my control, and the means of access and egress, in a safe condition;
 - providing and maintaining a safe and healthy working environment;

-Rev Oct 2016
-encouraging staff to set a high standard of health and safety by personal example;
+- encouraging staff to set a high standard of health and safety by personal example;

-keeping University health and safety codes and guidance under review and up-to-date;
+- keeping University health and safety codes and guidance under review and up-to-date;

-monitoring the health & safety performance of managers;
+- monitoring the health & safety performance of managers;

-encouraging and facilitating the involvement of all employees in decisions affecting their health and safety at work;
+- encouraging and facilitating the involvement of all employees in decisions affecting their health and safety at work;

-maintaining and encouraging a two-way communication process on health and safety matters during routine management meetings;
+- maintaining and encouraging a two-way communication process on health and safety matters during routine management meetings;

-proactively manage future risks and emerging health and safety issues as appropriate;
+- proactively manage future risks and emerging health and safety issues as appropriate;

-provision of competent specialist advice is available from within C&R through Safety Services, and Radiation Safety as appropriate.
+- provision of competent specialist advice is available from within C&R through Safety Services, and Radiation Safety as appropriate.

-This statement shall be reviewed annually and revised as appropriate and will be issued to all new employees.
+3. This statement shall be reviewed annually and revised as appropriate and will be issued to all new employees.

 Signature : 2654